AslanAbishev/PythonFinalProjectUniversity/README.md

 PyYAML: pip install PyYAML
 Werkzeug: (Usually comes with Flask, but if needed) pip install Werkzeug

-And finally copy use rest of the code
+And finally copy rest of the code